 The assessment provides persons who couldn’t graduate high school with another shot at acquiring an equivalent degree.

-Testing is done at a level that’s comparable to that of graduating HS seniors.
+Testing is done at a level that’s comparable to that of graduating high school seniors.

 Until recently, online GED testing was not possible.
-You had to make a personal appearance at a designated testing center, and that’s still the case in Vermont.
+You had to make a personal appearance at a designated testing center.

 In most states, that has now changed with the arrival of an online GED testing option.
 To learn more, check the information at the bottom of this post.